AVMf/avmf/README.md

 6. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with IntelliJ failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Building at the Command Line

+If you wish to build the AVMf tool from the command line, then you will first need to install Maven on your workstation.
+If you have already installed Maven, then please go directly to the next section.
+Otherwise, follow the installation guidelines at <https://maven.apache.org/install.html>.
+Following this:

 1. Navigate to the root directory containing of your installation of AVM<i>f</i>.
 2. Type the following command to build the tool: `mvn package`